-It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes.
-A lot has changed.
+It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

-Apparently, a couple of my previous “go-to” TV boxes aren’t around anymore.
+Several of my favourite Android TV box manufacturers have moved on to other products.
 That means this is the perfect time to dive back in and get some fresh new recommendations.

-If you’ve been reading this site for a while, you’ll notice some similarities in this ‘best of’ list, but some familiar ones as well.
+If you’ve been reading this site for a while, you’ll see some fresh faces on this ‘best of’ list, but some familiar ones as well.

 However, there are some quirks to the Canadian market as well.
-Some Android TV boxes that I’d recommend for the US wouldn’t be good for Canada.
+Some Android TV boxes I’d recommend for the US wouldn’t be good for Canada.

-Before we get started, let’s take a look at one of the most popular questions I get asked all the time.
+Before we get started, let’s look at one of the most popular questions I get asked.

 Are Android Boxes Illegal in Canada?